ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: Boosting fine-grained control in ACTG with Anchored RL

 \subsection{A post-training recipe: Anchored RL}

-We introduce Anchored RL (ARL), a post-training recipe for boosting instruction-following without sacrificing alignment with the original text distribution.
-Our approach makes two key design choices: a \textit{hybrid training objective} to balance control and textual alignment, and a method for curating a high-quality \textit{synthetic anchor dataset} without additional privacy cost.
+We introduce Anchored RL (ARL), a post-training recipe for boosting instruction-following while preserving alignment with the original text distribution.
+It features two key design choices: a \textit{hybrid training objective} to balance control and alignment, and a method for curating a high-quality \textit{synthetic anchor dataset} without additional privacy cost.

 \textbf{Hybrid objective.}~ Inspired by standard practices in RLHF~\citep{bai2022training,ouyang2022training}, our core idea is to mitigate reward hacking by anchoring the model to a reference distribution using a supervised fine-tuning (SFT) loss.
 The training objective thus becomes a hybrid of the standard RL loss and this SFT loss.
 However, this raises a critical question: what data should be used for the SFT anchor?
 Using the original private data would incur additional privacy cost, while the synthetic data sampled from $G_{x \mid f}$ suffers from the control issues that we aim to fix.